sh1670/code-a-clock/index.md

 Here are some examples of clocks, with their sourcecode, for both inspiration and as a starting point

 ### Simple Text Clock
-This is a good starting point for creating your own text-based clock:
+This very basic code is a good starting point for creating your own text-based clock.

-`15:10:39`
+`16:43:26`

 [Sourcecode](https://raw.githubusercontent.com/LukeStorry/code-a-clock/master/example_code/simple_text_clock.pde)